Ideas as Units of Meaning

-Basic Principles should be applicable to any situation or problem, to make learning, understanding and problem solving easier.
+A First Principles approach, or working from first principles, should be applicable to any situation or problem, to make learning, understanding and problem solving easier.

 Defining a system